decretist/Dissertation/Chapter4/chapter4.md

-"performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances through which it is generated from the original.
+"performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances to the original text through which it is generated.
 The classic example of deformance in a literary context is reversing the order of lines in a poem.
 The paratext can be analyzed for otherwise unavailable insights into the original text.